 The way they conduct themselves as professionals, deliver instruction, treat their students, and comply with the requirements of the job are telltale signs that they have no formal training as teachers.
 And truth be told – SOME expat teachers here in South Korea were not trained to teach.
 They have no degrees in education.
 They were lucky to have been hired.
 Well, they trained as teachers on the job.
 Hopefully, they eventually became “real teachers,” no longer “pretenders,” after a year or two.
 But wait… did they?

 What is so frustrating is the ones complaining a lot are not doing their job the way they ought to.
 They do not comply with all the requirements.
 And with some of the tasks perennially performed by teachers, they still had to bother their colleagues for assistance.
 I witnessed how SOME of them sweep their incompetence under the rugs of their complaints.
-They thought that they could hide their inability to perform and deliver by verbally assaulting school policies and administrators who are not present to defend themselves.
+They thought that they could hide their inability to perform and deliver by verbally attacking school policies and administrators who are not present to defend themselves.
 There were times that I had to call the attention of a few of my fellow expat teachers for taking the floor too long during meetings to needlessly complain about something.
 The exchange between us would usually get heated.
 I had to do it to prevent meetings from dragging too long.

 I could go on and on and say a lot more about the work attitude of SOME expat teachers here is South Korea, but I need to stop at this point.

 Let me just give the following parting shots: Expat teachers should perform in such a way that nobody would accuse them of being “mercenary teachers.”
 And if they think the universities where they are currently working do not measure up to their personal core values and standards of excellence, what should they do?
 Nobody is forcing them to stay.
 They must reject a contract extension should it be offered to them.
 They must leave and find their perfect university.